Walter and Warrior hit €5,000 in Carrick

 The €3,500 price tag was hit on three occasions.
 Drumcrow Warhorse, sired by Drumcrow Prosecco and bred by Margaret McKiernan, Lacken Lower, Ballinagh, sold for €3,500.

-Joseph Freyne, Charlestown, Mayo, took home €3,150 for Jesana Viennetta Ice, sired by Jesana Unity.

-Jason O’Reilly, Drumgowla, Mohill, sold Brideghouse Warrior, sired by Duibhgiolla Luigi for €3,100.
+Jason O’Reilly, Drumgowla, Mohill, sold Bridgehouse Warrior, sired by Duibhgiolla Luigi, for €3,100.

 Hereford bulls

-The society now looks forward to its continental breed sale on Saturday 11 May at 11.30am, where there are two Simmental bulls, nine Limousin bulls, three Charolais heifers and 56 Charolais bulls entered for the sale.

-The society’s last sale of this season will be its all-breed sale (bulls and heifers) on Saturday 8 June, with entries closing on Saturday 11 May.
+The society now looks forward to its continental breed sale on Saturday, 11 May, at 11.30am, where there are two Simmental bulls, nine Limousin bulls, three Charolais heifers and 56 Charolais bulls entered.
+The society’s last sale of this season will be its all-breed sale (bulls and heifers) on Saturday, 8 June, with entries closing on Saturday, 11 May.

 SHARING OPTIONS: